lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/data_lifecycle/permanent.md

 The following commands can be used for monitoring:

-- `showquota` shows your projects' usage of the file system.
+- `showquota` shows your projects' usage of the filesystem.
-- `quota -s -f /home` shows the user's usage of the file system.
+- `quota -s -f /home` shows the user's usage of the filesystem.

 In case a quota is above its limits: